Tag: service level agreement

 A service level agreement (SLA) is a part of a contract where the level of service is formally defined.
 The SLA records mutually agreed-upon conditions regarding services, priorities, responsibilities, guarantees and warranties.
 Each area should have the “level of service” defined.

-A request for proposal in email marketing answers specific questions about how the vendor solution will meet needs and goals.
+A request for proposal in email marketing and any type of MarTech, answers specific questions about how the vendor solution will meet needs and goals.
 It provides detailed information on requirements such as function and workflow, business goals and integration specs to the vendors.
 These are often lengthy documents.